Tag: paranormal editor

 New Novels

 I have the basic framework for two scifi novels in my head and of course there is the second Wartime novel and the third installment of the Ordo Lupus series, both of which are with publishers and agents.
 I am hoping for to get signed but, if not, I will publish myself.
 If you want the very latest on release dates, competitions and free offers, sign up for the Newsletter.
 The next issue will go out in late September or early October.
-Continue reading “Win ebook: Who might equal Shakespeare in the 21st century?”
+Continue reading “Win!
+Who can equal Shakespeare in 21st C?”

 Keeping up to date with Lazlo Ferran